Overview

 Special Precautions and Warnings

-Children: It is UNSAFE to give unripe ackee fruit to children.
+Children: It is unsafe for children to consume unripe ackee fruit.
 Children are more sensitive to the toxic effects of ackee than adults.
-There isn't enough information to know whether the ripe fruit is safe for children to eat.
+There isn't enough reliable information to know whether the ripe fruit is safe for children to eat.

 Interactions ?